Fonta1n3/FullyNoded/Readme.md

 ## Cost

-### Redistributing Fully Noded Code on the App Store
+### Redistributing Fully Noded™️ Code on the App Store

 Even though this project is open source, this does not mean you can reuse this code when distributing closed source commercial products.
 Please [contact us](mailto:dentondevelopment@protonmail.com) to discuss licensing options before you start building your product.